bspidel/githook-hashtag/README.md

 manage hashtags in gitea database.

 The following files are part of the application

-- deploy - Read all ubn repository names from database then copy "update" to their respective server side hooks directory
+# Test
+- test.sh                   - run update by hand on a single repo
+- tst

+# Production
-- githook-hashtag.conf - server config values
+- githook-hashtag.conf      - server config values.
+These are changed when server environment changes.
 - update                    - Upon a push to a ubn repository, remove all its hashtags and regenerate them by parsing all .md files.
+This is started by gitea.
+Its name cannot change.

+# Normal Operation

+push a UBN repo to git.
+UBN repos have -ubn or -ubn- as part of their name. or sh test.sh

+-